nieltg/low-memory-calculator/doc/arch.md

 Result = Minuend + Negative Subtrahend
 ```

-The result is **subtraction unit** which uses 2 mutable register and 1 temporary register.
+The result is **subtraction unit** which uses 2 mutable registers and 1 temporary register.

 ### Division and Modulus

 Division and modulus is implemented using long division technique.

-TODO
+Divisor is subtracted with dividend, then subtract it again using shifted dividend, and so on.

+There are 2 operations which will be applied based on subtraction status:

+- **Minuend is less than subtrahend,** then subtract, shift dividend and set bit to 1.
+- **Minuend is bigger than subtrahend,** then shift divident and set bit to 0.

+The result is **division unit** which uses 2 mutable registers and 2 temporary register.

 ### Square Root

-TODO
+Square root is implemented using conditionals because the input domain is small enough.

+The result is **square root unit** which uses 1 mutable register.